falyan/install-Jenkins/README.md

 - Red Hat/Alma/Rocky

+this tutorial for ubuntu 20.04 LTS

 ## Prerequisites

 Minimum hardware requirements:

-256 MB of RAM
+- 256 MB of RAM

-1 GB of drive space (although 10 GB is a recommended minimum if running Jenkins as a Docker container)
+- 1 GB of drive space

 Recommended hardware configuration for a small team:

-4 GB+ of RAM
+- 4 GB+ of RAM

-50 GB+ of drive space
+- 50 GB+ of drive space

 | Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |